Tina Cloud is in public beta. Get Started

 To create an account navigate to the Tina.io Registration Page and enter some personal login credentials.
 Once your account is verified, you will be able to login and access the dashboard.

-If it is your first time accessing the Tina Cloud dashboard, you will be given two options for setting up your first app.
+If it is your first time accessing the Tina Cloud dashboard, you will be given two options for setting up your first project.
 You can fork our pre-built Next.js starter which gets you up and running with Tina quickly and easily.
 Alternatively, you can connect to your own GitHub repository.

 The next step is to choose the repository that houses your site's content.
 If you don't see your repository within the list of repositories on the dashboard, you may have to re-configure your Tina.io permissions within GitHub.